Children and youth

 Transmission of a respiratory tract infection typically occurs in the early phase of the disease.
 This is why it is important that the child stays at home when the first symptoms of a cold or illness appear.
 Children with newly arisen symptoms of a respiratory tract infection should stay at home.
 The child can return to school or kindergarten if only mild symptoms are observed and the symptoms disappear after only one day.

-After having had a respiratory tract infection, the child can return to kindergarten/ school when the symptoms improve, their general condition is good, and without a fever for at least 24 hours - irrespective of testing.
+After having had a respiratory tract infection, the child can return to kindergarten/ school when the symptoms improve, their general condition is good.
 The child can return even though residual symptoms such as a runny nose or a slight cough still linger.

 Children with known allergies where the symptoms are recognised as allergy problems may attend kindergarten / school as normal.